-Report Cards will be electronically released at the end of each nine-week grading period through the Parent Portal of CVSIS.
-Report Card release dates are listed in the District calendar, but these dates may be delayed if schools must be closed due to inclement weather or other emergencies.
+Report Cards will be electronically released at the end of each nine-week grading period through Skyward.
+Report card release dates are listed in the District calendar, but these dates may be delayed if schools must be closed due to inclement weather or other emergencies.
 Parents may request a printed copy of their child's report card from the individual buildings.